GridPlus/safecard-cli/README.md

 ## Usage

-> Note: Before running `./ safecard-cli`, ensure that you have a valid GridPlus SafeCard inserted into an HID reader.
+> NOTE: Before running `./ safecard-cli`, ensure that you have a valid GridPlus SafeCard inserted into an HID reader.

 ### Delete Seed

-> Warning: This operation is irreversible.
+> WARNING: This operation is irreversible.

 Permanently deletes the `SafeCard` wallet seed.
 It will return your SafeCard to a pre-wallet state.
 If you insert the SafeCard into a Lattice after deleting the seed, the Lattice will prompt you to create another wallet on the SafeCard.